 Experience.
 Passion.
 Drive.

-I found my passion for teaching close to 30 years ago after attending an AutoCAD class in Nutley, New Jersey after being a manual Drafter for many years.
+I found my passion for teaching close to 30 years ago after attending an AutoCAD class in Nutley, New Jersey.
+I was drafting manually at the time.
 (Some of you might remember: Lettering guides and Berol® templates).
-It was a daunting task but I realized the ways of drafting with pencil and paper were soon to be extinct so I took the dive into the world of Computer Aided Drawing.
+Learning CAD was a daunting task but I realized the ways of drafting with pencil and paper were soon to be extinct so I took the dive into the world of Computer Aided Drawing.

-My goal was to learn as much as I could to become a valuable asset to any school or firm that I applied to.
-Like many others, I set out to learn every single aspect of the software.
-I soon realized that it was almost impossible, so I instead focused on topics that were important in everyday drafting and design.
-Topics that were needed to become not only employable but efficient.
+The approach was to learn as much as I could to make myself a valuable asset.
+Like many others, I set out to learn every single aspect of the software but soon realized that it was almost impossible.
+Instead, I focused on topics that were important for standard drafting and design.
 Once I mastered those tools, I branched off onto other topics that helped reinforce the basics.
 This is the same approach that I take in my training.

-For the past 20 years or so, I have travelled throughout the United States teaching AutoCAD and Revit to firms and it has always amazed me how many people do not use the software to the best of it’s capabilities.
-Most have just fiddle around and find a way to get something done and when it works it becomes “their way” of working.
-Although this eventually works, it isn’t the most efficient way of getting things done and, in turn, bad habits follow.
+For the past 20 years or so, I have travelled throughout the United States teaching AutoCAD and Revit at numerous firms and I am always amazed me how many people do not use the software to the best of it’s capabilities.
+Most just fiddle around and find a way to get something done and when it works it becomes “their way” of doing it and unfortunately, teaching it to others.
+It may work, but this lack of efficiency ends up costing you and the company not only valuable time, but also money.

 I feel that it is important to stress the compassion that I have for not only teaching these two software packages, but also the drive I have to make you more efficient and marketable.